 100 million DGTX tokens (10% of the total supply of DGTX) are locked up in the Digitex Treasury smart contract.
 Starting on March 1st 2019, the Digitex Treasury smart contract releases 10 million DGTX tokens every 3 months and sells them in an ongoing public token sale.

 The price is determined by us and can be adjusted once per hour.
-KYC will be implemented on everyone who wishes to take part and the token sales will not be open to residents of the US, North Korean, Iran, Cyprus, and Malta.
+Token sales will not be open to residents of the US, North Korean, Iran, Cyprus, and Malta.
 The reason for this is to do with regulations that we cannot side-step.

 To purchase DGTX tokens you send Ether (ETH) from your Ethereum wallet to our token sale smart contract address.
 Upon receiving your payment the smart contract calculates how many DGTX tokens you get and automatically sends them back to the same Ethereum wallet address.
 Your transaction is instant and trustless.
 Don’t send Ether from a cryptocurrency exchange wallet that does not accept DGTX or your tokens will be lost.